ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 #### 1. Study

-In programming, a function is a piece of code that can be written once and used repeatedly.
+In programming, a function is a block of code that can be written once and used repeatedly.
+As such, a function allows us to reuse code that we or someone else has written.
+We have been using built-in functions since step one, `basic.showIcon(IconNames.Heart)`

 ```javascript
 function displayIcons(isHeart : boolean) {